-But, as mentioned before, a real-life camera shutters take some time to open, stay open for a bit (shutter speed/duration) and take some time again to close.
+But, as mentioned before, real-life camera shutters take some time to open, stay open for a bit (shutter speed/duration) and take some time again to close.
 This can be represented by a simplified shutter "openness" - time graph as below:

 Hence, when the shutter is not fully open, the brightness of the image and the motion blur at that moment of time is lower.

 The virtual Corona Camera's shutter "openness" on the graph can be represented as below with the green dashed line.
-Fully "open" all the time (computer graphics let us do so) so there is no time spent on any opening and closing.
+Fully "open" all the time (computer graphics let us do so), so there is no time spent on any opening and closing.

-Uniform motion blur effect (brightness) distribution in the render above is because of the default, always-open shutter in the Corona Camera.
+The uniform motion blur effect (brightness) distribution in the render above is because of the default, always-open shutter in the Corona Camera.
 Note again, that the distribution is uniform also because of how the sphere is animated - fixed distance between every next frame - and we did this for better visual understanding and to avoid any possible confusion.

-Enabling the shutter curve in the Corona Camera can alter how the motion blur (its perceived brightness at a given frame) is distributed, depending on how much time it took for the shutter to open and close.
+Enabling the shutter curve in the Corona Camera can alter how the motion blur (its perceived brightness at a given frame) is distributed, depending on how much time it takes for the shutter to open and close.

 Here is what the motion blur would look like with a linear shutter curve - closed at the beginning (darker) and gradually opening during the whole shutter duration (brighter):

-Here is what the motion blur would look like if the shutter was open and was gradually closing during the shutter duration:
+Here is what the motion blur would look like if the shutter was open and gradually closing during the shutter duration:

-Let's simulate the real world camera shutter curve now, similar to the graphs shown above:
+Let's simulate the real-world camera shutter curve now, similar to the graphs shown above:

 The effect now fades in and out, giving a more natural look of motion blur like the one in real photos.